 Keystone Christian Academy believes that parents need to have the option of a safe, loving environment where their children learn according to their unique abilities and gifts.

-Curriculum is teacher-driven, living curriculum.
+Curriculum is teacher-driven, not test score-driven.

 Evaluation Process and Measure of Success